SherryChen0114/linkedin-project/README.md

 ## Skill Analysis

 ### Skills Word Cloud Based on Job Types

+To generate the word cloud, we first created a dictionary where the keys represented different skills required by the job positions listed on LinkedIn, and the values were the counts of each skill.
+We then used the WordCloud package to visualize the word counts.The results suggested that overall, "communication," "analytical skills," and "problem-solving" were the most frequently occurring skills across all job types.
+The word clouds showed little variation between different job types.
+Therefore, we further examined the required skill sets for each job by using k-means clustering to determine which job types were associated with specific skill sets.

 <p align="center">
   <strong>Word Cloud 1: All the Job Types</strong>